taunsquared/graphic-novel-thesis/2018-04-18-script-vomit.md

 notes on the above: make this a story told by one character to another. maybe Min to Asoca?
 Or maybe a teacher?

+**The PROTO-VIRS and the SPACE CONSORTIUM have a mutually respectful but skeptical attitude towards each other.
+The PROTO-VIRS realize that they need to preserve a secret set of knowledge and traditions, teaching their students how to guard against the mild-mannered and accommodating facade of the SPACE CONSORTIUM.
+Asoca's mother is a student of the PROTO-VIRS, trained in Green Haven Devon and stationed at Green Haven Orkney with her husband, Asoca's father.**

 # integrating research into the plot

 - Cuttle Shuttle dataset: an obscure study from the past which inspired many aspects of current space swimming techniques.